groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 4.1.2.1 (2025-05-14) =
+* TWEAKED Changed "Fixed Segment" to "Static Segment".
+* FIXED Contact activity timeline not loading in some cases if related resource was deleted.
+* FIXED The same flow step appearing in multiple different trigger branches if the trigger IDs start with the same number.

 = 4.1.2 (2025-05-06) =
 * ADDED Custom replacements for Emails and Flows.